blog

 Cosmetologist

-The area of focus of cosmetology is in beautifying the skin, hair, and nails.
-It could include the following:
+The focus of cosmetology is beautifying skin, hair, and nails.

 - Hair cutting